-In FY2018, the NDHP will strive to attain a CMV fatality rate of 0.23 or less considering traffic trends and historical incidence rates.
+By FY2021, the NDHP will strive to attain a CMV fatality rate of 0.17 or less considering traffic trends and historical incidence rates.
 Our long-term goal to achieve a zero fatality rate is consistent with our state partners.
 The NDHP will continue to promote fewer driver violations for both CMV drivers and non-CMV drivers interacting with trucks; it will also increase safety belt compliance through inspection, enforcement, and education.
 We have found the need to adjust the CMV fatality rate goal because CMV VMT tends to be inconsistent in a year-to-year trend line due to effects of the global energy market influence in North Dakota economic activity.
 The goal needs to be realistic and attainable.

-Our goal for FY2016 was a 0.33 fatality rate - per eCVSP FY2016 Table 2.1.
-After recent multiple years of increasing CMV-involved crashes, which can be directly attributed to the impact of the oil industry, especially in northwest North Dakota, the trend appears to be stabilizing as truck activity slows in relation to increasing pipeline capacity/geographic coverage and less drilling activity.
-In addition to ongoing MCSAP activities, the dramatic decline in FY2016 likely resulted from a combination of factors that also included, (1) decreased traffic attributed less energy exploration, (2) continued modal shift of energy sector products from truck and rail to pipeline, and (3) completion of infrastructure investments, especially in the northwest region of the state.
+Our goals for FY2017 and FY2018 were fatality rates of 0.33 and 0.23 per 100m VMT, respectively.
+After recent multiple years of increasing CMV-involved crashes, which can be directly attributed to the impact of the oil industry, especially in northwest North Dakota, the trend appears to be stabilizing.
+Truck traffic has slowed in due to drilling technology advancements, increasing pipeline capacity/geographic coverage and less intense drilling activity levels.
+In addition to ongoing MCSAP activities, the dramatic decline in FY2016 and FY2017 likely resulted from a combination of factors that also included, (1) decreased traffic attributed less energy exploration, (2) continued modal shift of energy sector products from truck and rail to pipeline, and (3) completion of infrastructure investments, especially in the northwest region of the state.
+These safety gains were sustained in FY2017 with a fatality rate of 0.15 events per 100m VMT.
+FY2017 had the fewest truck-involved fatal crash events since FY2010 - which was just prior to the onset of the rapid oil industry expansion.